Toolbox

 Measure point coordinates Anchor

-After you have selected "Measure point coordinates", a blue point appears in the map.
-If you now press the left mouse button, a measuring point is captured and listed under "Measured points".
-In 3D mode, the geocoordinates as well as the height of the point above sea level (NN) are captured.
-In 2D mode, only the geocoordinates are output.
+Once you have selected “Measure point”, a measurement cross appears on the map.
+If you now press the left mouse button, a measurement point is captured and listed under “Measure point”.
+In 3D mode, the position coordinates, the height of the point above mean sea level (MSL) and the relative height above the DTM are measured.
+Individual designations can be given to the individual measured values using the editing function.

-All measured coordinates can be downloaded as GeoJSON and used for further processing in an external geo-information system.
+All measured coordinates can be downloaded as GeoJSON and used for further processing in an external geoinformation system.

 Note: The accuracy of the measured values depends on the accuracy of the geodata used.